4 Misconceptions about Choosing an Access Point

 Remote Access Point

-Although they can typically be installed on walls or ceilings, a remote access point is commonly positioned on a desk.
-These access points not only offer Wi-Fi coverage but also establish connections with nearby devices through wired Ethernet.
+Although you can typically install remote access points on walls or ceilings, many people position them on desks.
+These access points provide Wi-Fi coverage and connect to nearby devices through wired Ethernet.

-Remote access points are sometimes referred to as hospitality access points because of their widespread use in hotels and other hospitality establishments.
-They are also favored in small office/home office setups, medical clinics, financial institutions, and remote work environments where strict security policies need to be enforced outside the primary building.
+People often refer to remote access points as hospitality access points due to their common use in hotels and similar establishments.
+They also work well in small office/home office setups, medical clinics, financial institutions, and remote work environments where strict security policies must apply.

 Outdoor Access Point

-Outdoor access points are specifically built to withstand a wide range of challenging conditions, including strong winds, heavy rainfall, and extreme temperatures.
-They offer dependable connectivity in outdoor settings such as parking lots, open-air malls, and similar environments.
+Outdoor are designed to withstand challenging conditions, including strong winds, heavy rain, and extreme temperatures.
+They ensure reliable connectivity in outdoor settings like parking lots and open-air malls.

 Ruggedized Access Point

-Access points equipped with ruggedized housing are constructed to endure harsh environments found in hazardous locations that may contain flammable gases and chemicals.
-These ruggedized access points can function as outdoor access points, although some are limited to indoor use only.
+Ruggedized access points feature tough housing to endure harsh environments found in hazardous locations with flammable gases and chemicals.
+While some ruggedized can function outdoors, others are limited to indoor use only.

 Misconceptions about Choosing an Access Point